civol/HDLRuby/README.md

 #### Implicit conversions
 <a name="implicit"></a>

-When the is no ambiguity with bit vector types of same endianness, HDLRuby will automatically insert conversion operators when two types are not compatible with one another.
-The cases where such implicit conversions are applied are summarised in the following tables.
-The terms used of in these tables are the
+When there is no ambiguity with bit vector types of same endianness, HDLRuby will automatically insert conversion operators when two types are not compatible with one another.
+The cases where such implicit conversions are applied are summarised in the following tables where:
-followings:

- - `operator`: the operator in use
+ - `operator` is the operator in use
- - `result width`: the width of the result's type
+ - `result width` is the width of the result's type
- - `result base`: the base type of the result's type
+ - `result base` is the base type of the result's type
+ - `S` is the shortest operand
+ - `L` is the longest operand
- - `S operand type`: the base type of the shortest operand
+ - `S operand type` is the base type of the shortest operand
- - `L operand type`: the base type of the longest operand
+ - `L operand type` is the base type of the longest operand
- - `operand conversion`: the conversions added to make the operands compatible.
+ - `operand conversion` is the conversions added to make the operands compatible.
- - `S`: the shortest operand
- - `L`: the longest operand
- - `w` : the width of the operands after conversion
+ - `w` is the width of the operands after conversion
- - `lw`: the width of the left operand's type before conversion
+ - `lw` is the width of the left operand's type before conversion
- - `rw`: the width of the right operand's type before conversion
+ - `rw` is the width of the right operand's type before conversion